Children aged 4 to 6 affected by family conflicts attend an event organized by Harmony House in late May, 2020. (PHOTO PROVIDED TO CHINA DAILY)

 Family time may be precious for most of us but for victims of domestic violence, staying cooped up in Hong Kong’s notoriously small homes with perpetrators during the COVID-19 pandemic is no domestic bliss.

-Local non-governmental organization (NGO) Harmony House received 8,250 calls related to domestic abuse and family conflict over its hotline from Jan to Aug this year, a nine percent year-on-year increase, according data shared with China Daily.
+Local NGO Harmony House received 8,250 calls related to domestic abuse and family conflict over its hotline from January to August this year, a 9-percent year-on-year increase, according to data shared with China Daily.

-The NGO, founded in 1985 as the city’s first shelter for abused women and their children, also said 173 families had been admitted to their shelter from Jan to Aug, 35 percent more than last year.
+The NGO, founded in 1985 as the city’s first shelter for abused women and their children, also said 173 families had been admitted to their shelter in the first eight months, 35 percent more than last year.

 There is a need for extra boarding spaces or shelters since existing shelters for victims may not be able to meet social distancing requirements, Wong said in an emailed reply to China Daily.